 If there is at least one property name in names that is not valid, the method will fail before changing the values of any other properties from the names array.

-Using this method over setProperty() is preferred if you need to set several properties at once since it will result into less IPC calls.
+Using this method over setProperty() is preferred if you need to set several properties at once since it is more efficient.

 The list of all properties supported by the given medium format can be obtained with IMediumFormat::describeProperties().